×

 Subtitles provide us with the information directly.
 They are easy.
 Do you want the info?
 Bam!
 You got it.
 Everything out there in front of you ready to digest.
 But what about the feeling, the sentiment and the story behind the words?

-One of the most notable examples to draw upon would be those ever-so familiar Mark’s and Spencer’s food advertisements.
+One of the most notable examples to draw upon would be those ever-so familiar Mark’s & Spencer’s food advertisements.

 Of course, the hot, oozing chocolate pudding being drenched in smooth, rich cream looks appealing (I mean, we’re only human, right?).
 But take away the voice-over’s husky, sensual tones, and its power is diminished.